egrosdou01/personal-blog/blog/2024-10-05-sveltos-day2-operations/sveltos-cilium-tetragon-day2-operations.md

 If you are unaware of installing Sveltos in a Kubernetes cluster, follow the instructions mentioned [here](https://projectsveltos.github.io/sveltos/getting_started/install/install/).
 :::

-## Step 1: Register Clusters with Sveltos
+## Step 1: Cluster Registration with Sveltos

-Once the Kubernetes cluster is ready, we can continue with the Sveltos cluster registration.
+Once the Kubernetes cluster is ready, we can continue with the Sveltos registration.
 To do that, we will utilise `sveltosctl`.
 The `sveltosctl` can be downloaded [here](https://github.com/projectsveltos/sveltosctl/releases).

 ### Example Registration